feconroses/Linux-Server-Configuration/README.md

 ## Adjusting OAuth from Google

-Finally, I needed to re-configure the OAuth from Google so it works for the new sub-domainn.
+Finally, I needed to re-configure the OAuth from Google so it works for the new sub-domain.
 So, I adjusted the **Authorized JavaScript origins** in Google Console APIs so the Google OAuth can support the http://catalog.growthandtraction.com and https://catalog.growthandtraction.com.
-Also, added http://catalog.growthandtraction.com/login, https://catalog.growthandtraction.com/login, http://catalog.growthandtraction.com/gconnect and https://catalog.growthandtraction.com/gconnect as **Authorized redirect URIs**.
+Also, added http://catalog.growthandtraction.com/login, https://catalog.growthandtraction.com/login, http://catalog.growthandtraction.com/gconnect, and https://catalog.growthandtraction.com/gconnect as **Authorized redirect URIs**.
 Then, I replaced the old client_secrets.json file in the server with the new client_secrets.json file.